 There is no argument that the process of making a cup of tea itself can be therapeutic.
 It may not be every occasion, but Japanese men in the study may have “consumed” a cup of tea with little appreciation.
-From my memory, I can visualize that hard-working Japanese men are slurping a cup of tea which was made by their female partners or assistants while their heads were buried in other tasks.
+From my memory, I can visualize that hard-working Japanese men are slurping a cup of tea that was made by their female partners or assistants while their heads were buried in other tasks.
 That being said, I also tend to zoom around slurping tea with a busy schedule.
 This could be a good reminder for us all to be mindful and appreciate the whole process when you make a cup.
 Next time someone makes a cup of tea for you, let’s take a few minutes and do nothing but enjoy your tea creating a special moment of appreciation.

 3. The video “library” of Dr. Greger’s report on Green Tea

 Dr. Greger’s latest article came with a list of his videos talking about Green Tea benefits.
 These videos are great as they are concise yet show abundant scientific studies.
-Check them out, if you are interested–you may find the benefits that you are getting without realizing.
+Check them out, if you are interested–you may find the benefits that you are getting without even realizing.

 - Preventing Prostate Cancer with Green Tea